Clan MacCulloch

 Clan MacCulloch is a Lowland Scottish clan.
-As it no longer has a Clan chief, Clan MacCulloch is an Armigerous clan.
+As it no longer has a clan chief, it is an armigerous clan.

 History

 Origins

 The name McCulloch is of Celtic origin and is found mainly in Galloway and Wigtownshire.
 The name is in the format of a Gaelic patronym with "mac" meaning son followed by a name.
 However, the origin of that name is a subject of debate.

 The first record of the name McCulloch was a 1285 transaction with respect to a delivery of 320 cattle by Thomas McCulloch (rendered "MacUlauth") as payment to the estate of Sir John de Balliol according to the testament of Sir Alan Fitz Comte.
 (The latter appears to be Alan, son of Thomas of Galloway, the mormaer of Atholl).
 The second record of the name McCulloch (written as "MacUlagh") was an oath of fealty to Edward I of England in 1296 by Thomas, Michael and William McCulloch, on the Ragman Rolls.
 The seal of Thomas McCulloch was in the name of "S' Thome Maccvli" and bore an image of a squirrel.
 The latter Sir Thomas McCulloch, an English loyalist, was appointed Sheriff of Wigtownshire by 1305.

 Andrew McCulloch's history of Galloway: A Land Apart suggests that their prominence in Wigtownshire pinpoints the family as one of the kindreds who amassed power and land under Roland (or Lochlann), Lord of Galloway, having supported him in the brief civil conflict against his uncle Gille Brichte in the later 12th century.
 However, very little is known about the McCullochs or their status within Galloway prior to the rise of the Lords of Galloway.

 The McCulloch lineage held the lands of Torhouse, Myreton and Ardwell in Galloway until 1682.
 A study of this surname and its variants can be found at the Guild of One Name Studies.